-We are a leading clinical-stage gene therapy company with a mission to free people from a lifetime of genetic disease.
-Our company is focused on developing potentially curative ex vivo lentiviral-based gene therapies to treat patients with rare diseases following a single dose treatment regimen.
+We are a leading clinical-stage gene therapy company with a shared purpose to free people from a lifetime of genetic disease.
+Our company is focused on developing potentially curative HSC gene therapies (which we sometimes refer to as ex vivo lentiviral-based gene therapies) to treat patients with rare diseases following a single dose treatment regimen.
 Our gene therapies employ hematopoietic stem cells that are harvested from the patient and then modified with a lentiviral vector to insert the equivalent of a functional copy of the gene that is mutated in the target disease.
 We believe that our approach, which is designed to transform stem cells from patients into therapeutic products, has the potential to provide curative benefit for a range of diseases.
 Our initial focus is on a group of rare genetic diseases referred to as lysosomal disorders, some of which today are primarily managed with enzyme replacement therapies, or ERTs.
 These lysosomal disorders have well-understood biologies, identified patient populations, established standards of care yet with significant unmet needs, and represent large market opportunities with approximately \$3.4 billion in worldwide net sales in 2021.

-Our pipeline is currently comprised of five lentiviral-based gene therapy programs: AVR-RD-04 for the treatment of cystinosis; AVR-RD-02 for the treatment of Gaucher disease type 1; AVR-RD-05 for the treatment of Hunter syndrome; AVR-RD-06 for the treatment of Gaucher disease type 3; and AVR-RD-03 for the treatment of Pompe disease.
+Our pipeline is currently comprised of four HSC gene therapy programs: AVR-RD-02 for the treatment of Gaucher disease, including Gaucher disease type 1 and type 3; AVR-RD-04 for the treatment of cystinosis; AVR-RD-05 for the treatment of neuronopathic mucopolysaccharidosis type II, or nMPS-II, or Hunter syndrome; and AVR-RD-03 for the treatment of Pompe disease.